jllegras/ngsToolsDev/README.md

 ```Rscript --vanilla --slave -e 'source("ngsTools/getMultiFST.R"); getMultiFST(filein="pops.first.fst", fileout="pops.global.fst", from_known=FALSE)'``` # this will compute a global fst and used it as a first guess for all sites; .R script is easily changeable for other purposes (e.g. same fst for regions fo 10-20-50Kbp)
 ```ngsTools/bin/ngsFST -postfiles pop1.sfs.ml.norm pop2.sfs.ml.norm -priorfiles pop1.sfs.ml pop2.sfs.ml -nind 20 20 -nsites 100000 -outfile pops.corrected.fst -fstfile fst.global.fst -K 0```

+Parameters:
+-postfiles: .sfs files with posterior probabilities of sample allele frequencies for each population
+-fstfile: file with first guesses of FST for each site obtained running the program once, check getMultiFST.R
+-priorfile: 2D-SFS to be used as a prior
+-outfile: name of the output file
+-nind: number of individuals for each population
+-nsites: total number of sites; in case you want to analyze a subset of sites this is the upper limit
+-K: if set to 0: automatic setting of weighting function, otherwise lambda=1/(K*FST)
+-verbose: level of verbosity, if 0 suppress all messages
+-block_size: to be memory efficient, set this number as the number of sites you want to analyze at each chunk
+-nsums: how many terms for the correction of the expectation of the ratio; set to 1
+-firstbase: in case you want to analyze a subset of your sites this is the lower limit
+-isfold: boolean, is your data folded or not?

 ### ngsCovar